Foreign Direct Investment Regulation in Ukraine

 Foreign investment in Ukraine is regulated through a combination of general investment law, corporate legislation, sector-specific restrictions, antitrust rules, and currency control:

-• Sector restrictions — banking & financial services (NBU approval), media (foreign ownership caps), agricultural land (restrictions for foreign-controlled entities), defense & dual-use technologies (national security screening), gambling (licensing regime)
+- Sector restrictions — certain industries impose foreign ownership caps or require special authorization: banking (NBU approval), media (foreign ownership limitations), agricultural land (restrictions for foreign-controlled entities), defense and dual-use technologies (national security screening), gambling (licensing)

-• Currency control (NBU) — cross-border capital flows, dividend repatriation, loan repayments, and intra-group transfers regulated by the National Bank.
+- Currency control (NBU) — the National Bank regulates cross-border capital flows, dividend repatriation, loan repayments, and intra-group transfers.
 Certain transactions require individual NBU licenses

-• State registration — all foreign investments registered through the Unified State Register, including beneficial ownership and charter amendments
+- State registration — all foreign investments must be registered through the Unified State Register, including changes to beneficial ownership and corporate structure

-• Licensing regimes — sector-specific licenses for banking, insurance, telecom, energy, pharma, construction.
-Conditions must be maintained continuously
+- Licensing regimes — sector-specific licenses required for banking, insurance, telecommunications, energy, pharmaceuticals, construction, and other regulated industries

-Without addressing these requirements at the structuring stage, the investment may face delays, structural rework, or regulatory rejection after capital has already been committed.
+Without addressing these requirements at the structuring stage, the investment may face delays, structural rework, or regulatory rejection after capital has been committed.
+Regulatory analysis should be conducted before the investment structure is designed — not after.

 Scope of services